guillermooo/sublime-undocs/source/extensibility/packages.rst

    Shipped packages are reinstated during every Sublime Text update, so you can't delete them forever.
-   If you want to get rid of any of them, :ref:`disable <disabling-packages>` them.
+   If you want to stop using a shipped package, :ref:`disable <disabling-packages>` it.

 .. _overriding-packages: